deadlyvipers/dojo_rules/README.md

-All members should read the [rules](https://github.com/deadlyvipers)
+All members should read the rules.
+Find more info at ("https://github.com/deadlyvipers")